pulp/pulp-cli/docs/contributing.md

 There are many ways to contribute to this project, and all are welcome.

-## Pulp CLI feedback & thank you
+## Get in Touch

-If you take the time to evaluate, test, or build your own CLI commands, please complete [this survey](https://forms.gle/ca1nxVVkNivEeE5m8), and we will gladly ship you some SWAG!
+If you want to connect with the Pulp community, ask some not-so-frequently-asked-questions or just leave general feedback, you can reach us in different ways summed up on [pulpproject.org](https://pulpproject.org/get_involved/).

-## Doc contributions
+## Doc Contributions

 If you see something wrong with the docs, we welcome [documentation PRs](https://github.com/pulp/pulp-cli).

 If you are using the Pulp CLI and have written end-to-end steps for Pulp workflows, we would greatly appreciate if you would contribute docs to the relevant [plugins](https://docs.pulpproject.org/pulpcore/plugins/index.html).

-## Code conventions
+## Code Conventions

 If you are interested in contributing code, note that we have styling and formatting conventions for both the code and our PRs: